 Hey, folks!
-My name is Gabrielle.
-People call me Beany.
-I roll around the web as velvetdelirium, as you’ve probably gathered from the .com and my social media URLs.
-The handle is a tribute to my late grandfather, who suffered several strokes and lived with dementia in the years leading up to his death.
+My name is Gabrielle, but people call me Beany.
+I’ve rolled around the web as velvetdelirium since the early 2000s.
+Find it odd for a thirty-something to have continued using a handle other than their actual name?
+Totally understandable.
+Quick explanation: It’s a tribute to my late grandfather, who suffered several strokes and lived with dementia in the years leading up to his death.

-I tackle my to-do from home or anywhere that’s relatively comfortable, because it’s the 21st century and we CAN get things done without wasting 4 to 6 hours in Manila traffic daily.
-Being apart from your team also forces you to constantly improve how you communicate, set clearer priorities, and be more disciplined with managing your time and resources.
+“Wait, remote?
+Really?
+How do you get things done?”
+It’s the 21st century, people – we CAN get things done without wasting hours on a Manila commute.
+Besides, being apart from your team forces you to constantly improve how you communicate, set clearer priorities, and be more disciplined with managing your time and resources.

-This is not to say that I’m completely averse to the idea of showing up somewhere to collaborate with others — sometimes it’s necessary!
+This is not to say that I’m completely averse to the idea of showing up somewhere to collaborate with others every now and then — sometimes it’s necessary!
 Most of the time, however, Google Drive, Slack, Trello, and Monday (to name a few nifty tools) are all you really need.

-I spend most of my time focusing on what pays the bills, so illustrating is mostly an on and off thing that I hope will be more “on” for me in the future.
-I don’t have an educational background in art or design; however, my grandparents (on my mum’s side) are painters, so I grew up with the tools of the trade just lying around waiting for someone to get experimenting.
+Creative executions like illustration and painting are an on and off thing that I hope will be more “on” for me someday.
+I don’t have an educational background in painting or illustration; however, my late grandparents were painters, so I grew up with the tools just lying around waiting for someone to get experimenting.

-I don’t consider myself a professional artist at all, and I likely will never call myself one even if I somehow stumble into a role that calls for me to prioritise art over everything else.
-While I have accepted commissions in the past and will likely still do so in the future, I mostly pick up a pencil or brush for myself.
+While I personally don’t consider myself a professional artist (and likely will never call myself one even if I stumble into a role that calls for me to prioritise art over everything else), I have accepted commissions in the past and will likely still do so in the future.

-First off — totally NOT a pro!
-I’ve always enjoyed clicking away, though — I am constantly drawn to fuzzy critters (who isn’t?) and those split-second moments in between expressions (not always successful at capturing these, but I do try).
+I’ve always enjoyed clicking away, finding satisfaction in freezing time.
+I’m constantly drawn to fuzzy critters (who isn’t?), structures, liminal spaces, and those split-second moments in between expressions (not always successful at capturing these, but I do try).

-I first started taking photos around early high school on a secondhand film Pentax (can’t remember the exact model) that an aunt gifted me.
-Being able to capture little “reminders” of things seen and experienced was pretty cool!
-While I could never afford to take that early interest to greater heights, the sheer enjoyment stayed with me through the years — knowing I still have so much to learn in this field is frankly exciting.
+I first started taking photos around early high school on a secondhand film Pentax (can’t remember the exact model, it’s been nearly 2 decades) that an aunt gifted me.
+Being able to capture little “reminders” of things seen and experienced for the first time was pretty cool!
+While I never got to take that early interest to greater heights, the sheer enjoyment stayed with me through the years — knowing I still have so much to learn in this field is frankly exciting.
 Nat Geo, wait for me!

-Nowadays, people occasionally indulge me by tossing their cameras my way so I can shoot freely at a gig or during weekend hangs; as a result, I have an entire drive filled with cool memories and I think that’s pretty frickin awesome.
+Pre-pandemic, people occasionally indulged me by tossing their cameras my way so I could shoot freely at gigs or during weekend hangs; as a result, I have an entire drive filled with cool memories and I think that’s pretty awesome.

 I wouldn’t be able to pursue this interest at all without these amazing folks, so I’m paying it forward by sharing some of the things I’ve captured for free.